NIUaard/paper_tips/README.md

 ## Tables

 ## Figure & plots
-### general
+### General
 In general the figure should not have any title (e.g. above plots) and the caption should be use to describe the figure content.
 The caption should be self contained and explain the figure including meaning of abbreviated labels, meaning of traces, etc...

-### graphical arts
+### Graphical arts
 A paper often include schematics.
-Simple schematics can be done in openOffice (slide) or equivalent.
+Simple schematics (electric circuits) can be done in openOffice (slide) or equivalent.
 For better results, open-source software like inksscape [ https://inkscape.org/ ]  and Blender [ https://www.blender.org/ ] are recommended.

-### plots
+### Plots
 The labels of the plot should use LaTeX fonts similar to the one used in the text body.
 For matplotlib you can use the two mplg configuration files available in the directory matplotlib

 The labels should have clearly indicate the quantity plotted and its units in parentheses "(units)" (avoid using brackets or others symbols instead of parentheses).
 The typical value should be on the order of unity that is if you plot the frequency in Hz and it has value of $10^15$ then it should be rescaled to have units of PHz.

-In case of composite figure -- prepare the composite figure within the plotting pogram; see a matplotlib example at XXX.
+In case of composite figure, it is best to prepare the composite figure within the plotting pogram; see a matplotlib example at XXX.
 Avoid merging single-plot figure within LaTeX.
 The figure should also have a letter label so that it can be referenced in the caption and text body (using a letter label is better than refering the plot with respect to its location on the figure (e.g. top left...).